POPVOX/site/site/emailverification/README.txt

 are processed asynchronously, there is no guarantee that the state will be saved before the second request comes in.

+Periodically you should issue

+	manage.py clear_expired_email_verifications

+to clear out email verification records that have expired.

 ADVANCED USE